kolaczyk/sand/README.md

 ### The sand package

-Coming soon to CRAN.
-In the meanwhile you can install it directly from github using the `devtools` package:
+It is available from CRAN, and you can install it with:

 ```
-install.packages("devtools")
-library(devtools)
-install_github("kolaczyk/sand/sand")
+install.packages("sand")
 ```

 ### The code